In this guide, you will get detailed insights into the important aspects of digital product management.

 The skills that digital product managers must possess include designing skills, management skills, understanding of user data, and deployment skills.
 Research and analysis skills are also vital.

-The digital product managers are responsible for understanding the needs of the customers, defining the products, gathering product requirements, creating product development strategy, guiding marketing and sales, and communicating changes.
+The digital product managers are responsible for understanding the needs of the customers, defining the products, gathering product requirements, creating product development strategies, guiding marketing and sales, and communicating changes.

 The role of both a digital product manager and a product manager is the same.
 Both are responsible for the development and successful launch of the product in the target market.